Taiwan has the luxury of being one of the freest countries in the world .

 30-day money back guarantee

-NordVPN offers internet users in Taiwan a premium VPN service at a budget price with the bonus of a 30-day money-back guarantee thrown in too.
+NordVPN offers internet users in Taiwan a premium Virtual Private Network service at a budget price with the bonus of a 30-day money-back guarantee thrown in too.

 There is a big server network with more than 5,000 servers in 59 countries including several super-fast Taiwan-based servers.
-Connections are generally pretty high speed thanks to NordVPN’s recent infrastructure upgrades.
+Connections are generally at pretty fast speeds, and thanks to NordVPN’s recent infrastructure upgrades, it also offers an impressively stable connection too.

-All NordVPN users get 256-bit AES encryption as standard as well as the option of several additional security features such as double-hop servers (including a Taiwanese one), Onion-over-VPN servers, and more.
+All NordVPN users get 256-bit AES encryption as standard as well as the option of several additional security features such as double-hop servers (including a Taiwanese one), Onion-over-VPN servers, split tunneling, a kill switch, port forwarding, and more.

 CyberGhost VPN is great for beginners but has plenty to offer all users in Taiwan.

-VyprVPN is an established and well-regarded VPN which offers another good option for Taiwanese internet users.
+VyprVPN is an established and well-regarded VPN that offers another good option for Taiwanese internet users.

-It offers a decent server network with locations in Taipei as well as a lot of countries in the region.
-Connection speeds on all of these servers held up pretty well in all of our tests.
+It offers a decent server network with several Taiwan servers located in Taipei as well as a lot of countries in the region.
+There are more than 70 VPN server locations and connection speeds on all of these servers held up pretty well in all of our tests.

 IPVanish has been around a long time and built a solid reputation based on the secure and dependable service they offer.

-Surfshark is a relative newcomer to the market but it is already shaking things up thanks to its impressive all-round service.
+Surfshark is a relative newcomer to the market but it is already shaking things up thanks to its impressive all-around service which makes it another good VPN for Taiwan.

-There is already a server network consisting of more than 1,000 servers in 61 countries.
-This includes Taiwan and many other south-east Asian countries.
+There is already a server network consisting of more than 3,200 servers in 65 countries.
+This includes multiple servers in Taiwan (meaning you can get a Taiwan IP Address with ease) and many other south-east Asian countries.

-Prices are very competitive and is one area they stand out.
-There is a lengthy month money-back guarantee available too.
+Prices are very competitive when compared to other VPN providers and is one area they stand out.
+There is a lengthy month money-back guarantee available and you get unlimited simultaneous connections too.

 Why you need a VPN for Taiwan